Royal Thai Armed Forces: South Thailand insurgency (2001–ongoing)

 The ongoing southern insurgency had begun in response to Prime Minister Plaek Phibunsongkhram's 1944 National Cultural Act, which replaced the use of Malaya in the region's schools with the Thai language and also abolished the local Islamic courts in the three ethnic Malay and Muslim majority border provinces of Yala, Pattani, and Narathiwat.
 However, it had always been on a comparatively small scale.
 The insurgency intensified in 2001, during the government of Prime Minister Thaksin Shinawatra.
 Terrorist attacks were now extended to the ethnic Thai minority in the provinces.
 The Royal Thai Armed Forces also went beyond their orders and retaliated with strong armed tactics that only encouraged more violence.
 By the end of 2012 the conflict had claimed 3,380 lives, including 2,316 civilians, 372 soldiers, 278 police, 250 suspected insurgents, 157 education officials, and seven Buddhist monks.
 Many of the dead were Muslims themselves, but they had been targeted because of their presumed support of the Thai government.

 Cambodian–Thai border stand-off (2008–2011)

-Is an event that began in June 2008 over the border dispute with the Temple of Preah Vihear afterwards.
-There were many clashes between the two sides.
-Along with the claims of each party over the said dispute territory.
+The latent territorial dispute over the Angkorian temple of Preah Vihear turned violent in 2008, escalating from military incursions to clashes and expanding to other contested temples, before a troop‑withdrawal agreement in December 2011.
+Later, in 2013, an International Court of Justice ruling affirmed Cambodia's sovereignty over the temple and particularly bounded surrounding land.